At a Glance

 ✨Understand the Role

 Make sure you thoroughly read the job description and understand the responsibilities of an Autism Practitioner.
-Familiarise yourself with the key aspects such as developing personalised support plans and promoting independence for supported individuals.
+Familiarise yourself with the specific needs of autistic individuals and how you can support them in achieving their goals.

 ✨Showcase Your Experience